InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     OctopusKit(appName: "YourGame", gameController: YourGameControllerClass())
     ```

-    > "Game controller" refers to a "controller" in the Model-View-Controller sense here, not a gamepad or joystick.
+    > "Game controller" refers to a "controller" in the Model-View-Controller sense here, not a gamepad or joystick, and must be a subclass of `OctopusGameController`.
+    >
+    > If your game does not need to share any global logic or data across multiple scenes, you can simply call `OctopusGameController(states:initialStateClass:)` instead of creating a subclass.

-3. Your project must have custom classes that inherit from `OctopusGameController`, `OctopusGameState` and `OctopusScene`.
-The game controller must have at least one state that is associated with a scene.
+3. The game controller must have at least one state that is associated with a scene, so your project must have custom classes that inherit from `OctopusGameState` and `OctopusScene`.

     > For an explanation of these classes, see [Control Flow & Object Hierarchy.](#control-flow--object-hierarchy)